ml-evs/git-tutorial/README.md

 A call of `git status` will tell us that we are on the master branch, have no commits, and some untracked files.
-In order to begin tracking files in the `exercise1/` folder, we “stage” them for comitting using `git add`:
+In order to begin tracking files in the `exercise1/` folder, we “stage” them for committing using `git add`:

     $ git add exercise1